-The appropriateness of sources of information used by the Group when valuating its property and the credibility of the valuations are, to a certain extent, subjective and, thus, subject to risk.
-The Group's real estate properties are accounted for in the balance sheet at actual value and the changes in value are accounted for in the income statement.
+Property valuation is subjective and uncertain to a certain extent real estate properties are accounted for in the balance sheet at actual value and the changes in value are accounted for in the income statement.
 For valuations in Sweden, Denmark, the Netherlands, Germany and/or the Czech Republic, the yield/discounted cash flow method is used as the main method, and for valuations in Norway, the sales comparison method is used as the main method.
 Rental prices in the property portfolio are expected to follow inflation over time.
 Most commercial leases include indexation, which means that rent increases at the same rate as the Consumer Price Index (the "CPI") during the leasing period.
 Residential rent has historically developed slightly above the CPI, but in its valuations, the Group has assumed that the rent develops in line with inflation.